-Websites are hacked for a variety of reasons, and for many website owners the thought of it happening to them is quite daunting.
+Websites are hacked for a variety of reasons, and the thought of it happening can be quite daunting.
 But with these basic preventative measures, some of the risk can be minimised.

-Here at WebSolutionZ we specialise in the Joomla Content Management System (CMS), so we've prepared this Joomla Security Top 10 Tips to help you get started.
+Recently we presented Joomla Security Top 10 Tips to the Joomla Australia User Group.
+Most of these tips apply to Wordpress as well.
 You don’t need to be a security professional to make your website safer!

 If you do everything else right but the website hosting is sub-standard, your site is still likely to be compromised.
 So the first and most important thing to do is:

 - Choose a good, reputable web host!

 - In Australia - Whirlpool has a long-running review thread covering Australian web hosting providers

 - Research well, and don't automatically go with the cheapest hosting you can find.
 In the world of web hosting, you quite often get exactly what you pay for.

 - If self-hosting, ensure all web software is up to date.
 This includes PHP, MySQL, Apache, phpMyAdmin, SSH server, etc.